ucl-comp0035/coursework-1-zzoeys/README_cw2.md

 To create the filter method as specified in the user stories for filtering the data in the visualisations, the Filter Pattern was chosen as the design pattern (tutorialspoint, 2021).
 It involves utilising concrete classes to implement the operations and attributes defined by the interface class, and these classes have a realisation relationship.
 This way, the implementation of the filter method is handled by the classes that use it and filters can be saved as saved filters.
 Though Python does not have an 'interface' keyword like in Java, the design pattern can still be applied by utilising different methods of creating a class with similar functions to that of an 'interface' class (Real Python, 2021).

 Despite trying to ensure low coupling, it was necessary to have the forum_comment, forum_post and user class to all be linked to each other.
-These classes are dependent on each other, for example, if a user's name is changed, the forum posts and comments can reflect those changes.
+These classes are dependent on each other, for example, if a user's name is changed, the forum posts and comments should reflect those changes.

 The resulting class diagram is shown below: